South Korea bans more Japan fishery products from near Fukushima on eve of Olympic decision

 The IOC is to decide on Saturday whether to award the Games to Tokyo, Madrid or Istanbul.

-On Friday, the head of the national fisheries cooperatives' federation met with Trade Minister Toshimitsu Motegi and reiterated that the union would never accept any release of low radioactive water into the ocean, as suggested by Japan's nuclear regulator.

-(Additional reporting by Aaron Sheldrick, Kiyoshi Takenaka and Kentaro Hamada; Writing by William Mallard; Editing by John Mair and Michael Perry)
+(Additional reporting by Kiyoshi Takenaka; Writing by William Mallard; Editing by John Mair and Michael Perry)